kinguinltdhk/Kinguin-eCommerce-API/features/Postback.md

 `updatedAt` | string | Date of change

-## How to respond for postback notifications
+## How to respond for notification

 For each postback notification your endpoint should respond with status `2xx`.
 After first bad response we will try to resend notification a couple of times at appropriate intervals.